Total fire bans and park fire bans

 - There's an adequate supply of water (at least a bucket).

-Parks and reserves that have a park fire ban or that have been closed due to fire are listed on the NPWS State Alerts page.
-You can also learn more about fire management in NSW national parks, or download the Living with Fire in NSW National Parks (PDF 2.3MB) strategy.
+Parks and reserves that have a park fire ban or that have been closed due to fire are listed on the alerts for NSW National Parks page.
+You can also learn more about fire management in NSW national parks, or download the Living with Fire in NSW National Parks strategy.